Test in production without watermarks.

 docker ps

-The above code shows the details of the running container with container ID, name, image name, etc.
+The above command shows the details of running containers, including container ID, name, image name, etc.

 docker stop dazzling_snyder